YaleDecisionNeuro/PsychTaskFramework/CONTRIBUTING.md

 To tell your local version that it has an upstream remote repo, run once `git remote add upstream https://github.com/YaleDecisionNeuro/PsychTaskFramework.git`.

-To get the latest changes from PTF, you'll want to run `git pull --rebase upstream/master` on your feature branch (and, optionally, your master branch).
+To get the latest changes from PTF, you'll want to run `git pull --rebase upstream master` on your feature branch (and, optionally, your master branch).

 Again, [see this general outline of the process](https://guides.github.com/introduction/flow/) and [this gist with specific commands you might want to use.](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

+### Troubleshooting

+If you have unsaved changes that you are not prepared to commit, you may wish to "stash" them with `git stash`, run `git pull --rebase upstream master`, and then load your stashed changes with `git stash pop`.
+Alternatively, you can set your `.gitconfig` so that this behavior is triggered otherwise:

+* `git config --global rebase.autoStash true` will always save and load unstaged changes automatically when you run `git pull --rebase` and `git rebase`
+* `git config --global alias.sync 'pull --rebase --autostash upstream master'` will create a command `git sync` that will run the required command.

+If you wish `git pull` to always rebase rather than create a merge commit, you can set such behavior with `git config --global pull.rebase preserve`.